harrywang/iching-book/docs/index.md

 The situation is unequivocal.
 Inner detachment has become an established fact, and we are at liberty to depart.
 When one sees the way ahead thus clearly, free of all doubt, a cheerful mood sets in, and one chooses what is right without further thought.
 Such a clear path ahead always leads to the good.

-index

-34. Ta Chuang / The Power of the Great
+## 34. Ta Chuang / The Power of the Great

 above CHêN THE AROUSING, THUNDER